Property Damage Liability: How Much Coverage Do You Really Need?

 Pincher's Pro Tip

 For drivers with significant net worth or high lawsuit exposure, pairing high liability limits with an umbrella insurance policy is one of the smartest financial moves you can make.
-Umbrella policies typically add $1 million or more in liability protection for as little as $150–$300 per year.
+Umbrella policies typically add $1 million or more in liability protection for $150 to $600 per year for most households — outstanding value for the protection they provide.

 It's also important to make sure your bodily injury liability coverage matches the strength of your property damage limits.
 These coverages work together, and a gap in one can leave you seriously exposed.
-Review your full car insurance coverage recommendations to make sure your entire policy is dialed in — not just one component.
+To dig deeper into your full coverage picture, our property damage liability guide walks through the right limits based on your specific driving profile and net worth.

 Smart Savings Made Simple!